codeandtheory/YTag-android/README.md

   - Shadow
 - Provides a container called Tag view container which holds multiple tags
   - Container size can be fixed or variable
-  - If container does not have enough space to accommodate the given tags, it will show over flow tag which is configurable.
+  - If the container does not have enough space to accommodate the given tags, it will show an overflow tag which is configurable.
 - Built with Compose UI